OffenesJena/Save-O-Meter/The Lamp/TheLamp_ESP8266_Software.md

 ```

 6.)
 Send new colors
-    When you want to change the colors, just send a new init sequence `initLEDs()` and the new color values.
+    When you want to change the currently visible colors, just send a new init sequence `initLEDs()` and afterwards the new color values.

+##

 ## Send a rainbow